JohnPMills/academic-kickstart/content/author/admin/_index.md

 +++

 John P. Mills is a lecturer in sports performance and coaching in the School of Sport, Rehabilitation, and Exercise Sciences at the University of Essex, UK.
-His research interests include leadership and coaching, moral development, and group dynamics.
+His research interests include leadership and coaching, moral (character) development, teamwork and group dynamics, and anti-doping.
 He leads the Developing Young People through Sport group, which examines ways in which sports competition and practice can be engineered for positive youth development.

-Dr Mills is also the founder of <a href="https://www.sportrxiv.org">SportRχiv</a> and is currently serving as the inaugural chair of the Society for Transparency, Openness, and Replication in Kinesiology <a href="https://www.storkinesiology.org">(STORK)</a>.
-He is also a British Psychological Society Chartered Psychologist (CPsychol) and member of the Division of Sport and Exercise Psychology.
+Dr Mills is also the founder of <a href="https://www.sportrxiv.org">SportRχiv</a> and is currently serving as the Executive Chair of the Society for Transparency, Openness, and Replication in Kinesiology <a href="https://www.storkinesiology.org">(STORK)</a>.
+He is also a British Psychological Society Chartered Psychologist (CPsychol) a member of the Division of Sport and Exercise Psychology, and a Fellow of the Higher Education Academy.